 Spinal cord stimulation has been a part of pain management since 1967.
 Since that time, there have been many technological advancements, and spinal cord stimulation now helps nearly 14,000 people each year find lasting pain relief.
-At Atlantic Coast Pain Specialists in Conway, South Carolina, Dr. R. Blake Kline offers spinal cord stimulation trials to help determine if this exciting technology might be an effective pain relief treatment for your lower back, legs, neck, or arms.
+At Atlantic Coast Spine & Pain Center in Conway, South Carolina, Dr. R. Blake Kline offers spinal cord stimulation trials to help determine if this exciting technology might be an effective pain relief treatment for your lower back, legs, neck, or arms.
 To schedule a consultation, use the online scheduling tool or call the office today.

 Many chronic pain conditions can be successfully treated using spinal cord stimulation, including:

 This is not a complete list, as many other painful conditions respond well to spinal cord stimulation.
 If you’d like to learn more, you can call our office or schedule a consultation online.

 At the most basic level, spinal cord stimulation uses a pulsed electrical current to stop your body’s pain signals from traveling through your nervous system and reaching your brain.